ancient-military-history

 The Early Empire: Height of the Imperial Legionary

-With Augustus’s establishment of the Principate (27 BC), the legions became a permanent, state-funded standing army.
-The emperor controlled appointments and pay, reducing the personal loyalty to generals that had plagued the Republic.
-The standard Imperial legionary of the 1st–2nd centuries AD was a volunteer, often from Italy or the increasingly Romanized provinces.
-He served a 25-year term, receiving regular pay (stipendium) and a substantial retirement bonus of land or money (praemia).
+With Augustus’s consolidation of power in 27 BC, the legions became a permanent, state-funded standing army.
+The emperor directly controlled appointments, pay, and promotions, breaking the personal ties between generals and troops that had caused decades of civil war.
+The standard Imperial legionary of the 1st–2nd centuries AD was a volunteer—often from Italy initially, but increasingly from the Romanized provinces.
+He signed up for 25 years, receiving regular pay (stipendium) and a substantial retirement bonus of land or money (praemia).
+This created a loyal, long-service force.

 Equipment of the Imperial Legionary

-• Artillery: Each legion also had attached ballistae and scorpio bolt throwers, operated by trained specialists.
+- Artillery: Each legion had attached ballistae (stone-throwers) and scorpiones (bolt-throwing catapults) operated by trained specialists.

 Training and Discipline